sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In summary, `test()` is used to check if a pattern exists in a string, while `exec()` searches for the first occurrence of a pattern in a string and returns an array containing the matched substring.

-### 54. What is the difference between padStart and padEnd functions ?
+### Question 54.
+What is the difference between padStart and padEnd functions ?

 Both padStart and padEnd are string methods that add padding characters to the beginning or end of a string, respectively.